-5 of the most inspiring small galleries
+5 of the most inspiring small galleries in Bruges

 An abandoned chapel has been turned into a striking gallery of contemporary art.
 Renamed the Chapel of Awesomeness, the neat white interior, where nuns once prayed, is now used for inspiring exhibitions and the occasional concert.